cloud-elements/devportal/docs/guides/account-user-mgmt/user-management.md

 order: 20
 redirect_from:
   - /docs/platform/accounts/account-management.html
+ValeOn: <!-- vale on -->
 ---

 # Manage Users

-As the the organization administrator you can manage the users related to the accounts in your organization.
+As the organization administrator you can manage the users related to the accounts in your organization.
 You can create, retrieve, update, delete, and search users.
 To manage users, you must log in as the organization administrator.
 Even a user that you add to the default account cannot access the account management pages.

 {% include callout.html content="<strong>On this page</strong></br><a href=#access-user-management>Access User Management</a></br><a href=#update-a-user>Update a User</a></br><a href=#deactivate-and-reactivate-a-user>Deactivate and Reactivate a User</a></br><a href=#delete-a-user>Delete a User</a>" type="info" %}